 In the age when competition between manufacturing companies has become global, making business operations as efficient as possible is the key to economic advantage.

 Unlike manufacturing companies 100 years ago, nowadays manufacturers compete not only with other local businesses but also with other operations across the globe, both big and small.

 To make manufacturing operations as effective as possible one area to focus on is the cost reduction and operations optimization.
 A big part of optimization processes depends on how manufacturing companies plan their operations, control inventory and organize logistics.
 To help companies make better decisions in these areas material requirements planning (MRP I) has been introduced in the 1960-s.
 While today it has evolved to manufacturing resource planning (MRP II), its core benefits are relevant more than ever.

 Benefits of material requirements planning

 The proper material requirement planning setup helps companies to achieve three main goals.
 First, it helps manufacturers to plan and schedule their production operations in such a way that it will not require any excessive inventory.
 Why is this such an important factor?

 Main reason is capital preservation and an effective use of working capital.
 Having less excessive inventory on hand means that companies do not tie up their valuable cash in inventory.
 They can remain liquid and use the funds on other needs, like expanding their operations, investing in new production lines or organizing additional marketing campaigns.
 Also by not allocating warehouse space to excessive inventory, businesses can save on rental costs or use the space for a better purpose.

-When done correctly, material requirements planning helps to ensure that there is enough component available for production.
+When done correctly, material requirements planning helps to ensure that there are enough materials and components available for production.
 It also helps to determine how much finished goods and by what date will be available for shipping to the customer.
 In material management everything is interconnected, the amount of finished goods planned for shipping depend heavily on the amount of material being purchased for the future product batch.